ibrahimhbaran/alarmee/README.md

 ---

-<h3>A Kotlin Multiplatform library for effortless alarm and notification scheduling on both Android and iOS.</h3>
+<h3>A Kotlin Multiplatform library for effortless alarm and local notification scheduling on both Android and iOS.</h3>

 Be sure to show your support by starring ⭐️ this repository, and feel free to [contribute](#-contributing) if you're interested!